Workforce redesign is in a state of flux.

 Job codes, FTEs, and salary bands still dominate workforce planning.
 But they don't reflect how work actually happens.

 The real opportunity lies in understanding the building blocks of work.
-Then we can redesign roles and reassign work.
-We can reimagine what people and AI do together.
+Then we redesign roles and reassign work.
+We reimagine what people and AI do together.

 Takeaway: Map your work at the task level.
-That's where transformation starts.
+That's where redesign starts.

 Without the right data, workforce decisions are guesswork.
 Most organizations still operate in the dark.